echiner/GFTMasterBigDataUPV/exercise0_setup/README.md

 ## Admin & Troubleshooting

-The easiest way to do many of these things is to use, either the Docker desktop console or a tool such as **[Lazydocker](https://github.com/jesseduffield/lazydocker)**:
+The easiest way to do many of these things is to use, either the Docker Desktop Dashboard or a tool such as **[Lazydocker](https://github.com/jesseduffield/lazydocker)**:

 1. Download the binary: https://github.com/jesseduffield/lazydocker/releases
 2. Uncompress